enzcarix7/subdomain_enum_v2/README.md

 	•	Subdomains from crt.sh: Retrieves subdomains from crt.sh, a service that collects public SSL/TLS certificates.

 ### Requirements
-	•Python 3.x
+• Python 3.x

-	•The required libraries can be installed via pip
+• The required libraries can be installed via pip

  ```pip install requests```